The Concise Biography of Dr. Ferry Porsche

 But in this instance the genetics in question pertain to a particular breed of automobile.
 That automobile is the Porsche, one of the finest marques on the planet.

-This struggle to ensure survival of the marque endures to this very day, as perpetuated by the tireless efforts of Porsche AG and Porsche Cars North America.
+This struggle to ensure survival of the marque endures to this very day, as perpetuated by the tireless efforts of Porsche AG around the world and Porsche Cars North America.

 Born on September 19, 1909, of Austrian descent, Ferry Porsche is the torch-bearer who kept the Porsche flame alive which, as a result, will most likely endure in perpetuity.